Everything To Know About Gene Leahy Mall In Downtown Omaha

 One of the most exciting developments in Downtown Omaha was unveiled in July 2022 – the renovated Gene Leahy Mall.
-Here’s a look at the fun things to do and see at Gene Leahy Mall, and a look at what’s to come.
+Here’s a look at the fun things to do at this large green space in downtown Omaha, as well as some interesting facts about it (interesting to me, at least).

 Where is Gene Leahy Mall?